G. de P. — Are there any communications this evening?

 Many Voices — Yes.

 G. de P. — Therefore it is part of the work of the first buddha of any root race to inaugurate this labor of preparing the human seed for the succeeding root-race.
 That is a part of his great duty.
 The first buddha of the two of any root-race comes at about the middle point of his root-race, passing on the light that he communicates to receptive minds, which in turn hand on that light from hand to hand, from mind to mind, from soul to soul.
 Thus are men spiritually guided, and the races of the future builded in their beginnings.
-You, among others elsewhere in the world where groups of our own Order are likewise being taught, are the seeds of the sixth root-race.
-It is not only in California, as our Brothers of the Adyar Society are teaching, that the seeds of the sixth root-race are being sown.
 This sowing or preparation takes place all over the world.
 But it is in the Americas both North and South, and especially in the North for a reason I have already explained to you, that these human seeds are most carefully watched and cultivated.
 It is true, however, that the first subrace of the sixth root-race will not only have its home in the northern part of the American continent, but this first subrace of the sixth root-race will also be born on the western coast — not necessarily in California, but all along the Pacific coast of the two Americas.

 Are there any more questions on this topic, or shall we pass to some other theme?